History of Las Vegas in Timeline

 In 1997, Allegiant Air, a low-cost air carrier, launched with its first hub at Harry Reid International Airport and headquarters in nearby Summerlin.

-1997: Amtrak Desert Wind service through Las Vegas ceased
+1997: End of Amtrak Desert Wind train service

-In 2000, Las Vegas conducted a land-swap deal with Lehman Brothers, acquiring 61 acres of property near downtown Las Vegas in exchange for 91 acres of the Las Vegas Technology Center.
+In 2000, the city conducted a land-swap deal with Lehman Brothers, acquiring 61 acres of property near downtown Las Vegas in exchange for 91 acres of the Las Vegas Technology Center.

-Due to climate change concerns in the wake of a 2002 drought, water conservation efforts were increased.
+Due to concerns about climate change in the wake of a 2002 drought, daily water consumption has been reduced.

 2002: Replica Welcome Sign Installed

-According to a 2004 study, Las Vegas has one of the highest divorce rates due to Nevada's nonrestrictive requirements for divorce.
+According to a 2004 study, Las Vegas has one of the highest divorce rates in the U.S., partially due to Nevada's nonrestrictive requirements for divorce.

-In 2004, Las Vegas Mayor Oscar Goodman announced that the area obtained in the land-swap would become home to Symphony Park (originally called "Union Park"), a mixed-use development.
+In 2004, Las Vegas Mayor Oscar Goodman announced that the area acquired in the 2000 land swap would become home to Symphony Park, a mixed-use development.

 July 19, 2005: Record Hot Daily Minimum Temperature